igABHINAV/Ethers-Bucket/README.md

 #### deployed link : https://6577251173cf26008c2f8ef0--loquacious-griffin-f626c1.netlify.app/
 #### backend link : https://ether-bucket.onrender.com
 ## Project Overview
-Ether Bucket is a blockchain web development project that empowers collaborative finance and seamless transactions on the blockchain.
+Ether Bucket is a blockchain web development project that empowers collaborative finance and seamless transactions on the blockchain.It utilises a smart contract created using hardhat and deployed on sepolia testnet .
+The website fetches the metamask details once opened and facilitates transactions.
 The project is organized into three main directories: `client`, `server`, and `smart contract`.

 ## Project Structure